Faithless

 Faithless are an English dance music band that formed in 1995, with its core original members being Rollo, Sister Bliss and Maxi Jazz.
 During the band's initial period of success, Sister Bliss and Maxi Jazz contributed to studio recordings and toured frequently under the Faithless name, while Rollo served as a studio-only member, and has never performed live with the band.
-Their first album, Reverence, was released in 1996 and their most recent, All Blessed, in 2020.
+Their first album, Reverence, was released in 1996 and their most recent, Champion Sound, in 2025.
 They have sold millions of physical records, and their catalogue was uploaded to streaming sites in 2018.
-They average almost 3 million listeners a month on Spotify.
+They average over four million listeners a month on Spotify.
 Faithless' records have charted at No. 1 in numerous countries and they were voted the 4th greatest dance band of all time by Mixmag.

 Their lyrical style has been seen as sociopolitical.
 Their 2020 album All Blessed featured photo-journalist Yannis Behrakis' photograph of refugees in its artwork, and included immigration as its writing themes.

 Faithless have headlined numerous major festivals in Europe and beyond, including four editions of Glastonbury.

 History

 1990s

 Faithless were founded in 1995.
 Jazz had his musical beginnings in hip-hop, and was a rapper on the local scene in South London since the mid-1980s.
 Bliss' and Rollo's primary interests were in electronic music.

 Faithless' first album Reverence was conceived as a mixtape which covers many genres, encapsulating house, hip-hop, folk and classical music.
 The album was released on Rollo's label, Cheeky Records.

-Their first show at Camden’s Jazz cafe to showcase Reverence was a sell-out, and a global tour ensued as the record went up the charts all over Europe.
+Their first show at The Jazz Cafe in Camden to showcase Reverence was a sell-out, and a global tour ensued as the record went up the charts all over Europe.
 The singles "Insomnia" and "Salva Mea" each selling over a million copies, and album going either platinum or gold in every European territory.

 The second studio album, Mercury-nominated Sunday 8PM, contained the global hit "God Is a DJ" and established Faithless as a major touring force in 1998.
-Emotive videos were directed by featured vocalist Jamie Catto, featuring the band’s transcendent live shows, and helped bring Faithless’ live prowess to the attention of music fans.
+Emotive videos were directed by featured vocalist Jamie Catto, featuring the band's transcendent live shows, and helped bring Faithless’ live prowess to the attention of music fans.
 They were nominated for Best British Dance Act at the Brit Awards in 1999.
 The same year, Catto departed the band to form 1 Giant Leap.